guider23/Freedom/README.md

-# 🥀 All VM's are down (Project is under development)
 # How Freedom Feels
 > I know WireGuard does the job, but I wanted something simple so my classmates could connect to my VM.
 Explaining how to create a config gets tricky when everyone’s still busy with binary trees, so I built my own VPN client.